2022 Hyundai Elantra Review, Ratings, Specs, Prices, and Photos

 Minus the Hybrid’s gas-sipping add-ons, plus a turbocharger, the 201-hp Elantra N Line charges up drivers in a different way.
 Quick enough to scoot to 60 mph in about seven seconds, it also offers a 6-speed manual as standard gear, with a $1,000 7-speed dual-clutch option.
 It’s vibrant and quick, with a light-touch clutch and a long throw that seems even more satisfying than it is rare.

 The Elantra N Line handles well, too.
-On 235/40 R18 Goodyear Eagle F1 tires in manual-transmission spec, the Elantra N Line outcorners and outgrips all other versions of the car, and it isn’t just the tires talking.
+On 235/40 R18 Goodyear Eagle F1 tires in manual-transmission spec, the Elantra N Line outcorners and outgrips all other versions of the car except the pure N model, and it isn’t just the tires talking.
 It has an independent rear suspension, stiffer springs, and a rear stabilizer bar paired with bigger front brake rotors.
-It’s taut without upsetting the ride too much—and at about 3,000 lb, it strikes the right balance between everyday comfort and responsive tuning, while also leaving lots of upward potential for the upcoming Elantra N.
+It’s taut without upsetting the ride too much—and at about 3,000 lb, it strikes the right balance between everyday comfort and responsive tuning.

+The Elantra N realizes the promise of the N Line and justifies its punky styling.
+Sharing an engine with the Veloster N, the Elantra N has a 2.0-liter turbo-4 churning 276 hp and 289 lb-ft to the front wheels.
+A 6-speed manual comes standard with a mostly linear clutch pedal, and throws that lean a bit longer than some other manuals.
+An 8-speed dual-clutch automatic does it better, and helps the Elantra N hit 60 mph in 5.0 seconds.
+The rev matching button on the steering wheel of the manual becomes a boost button labeled NGS (N grin shift) that boosts output by 10 hp for 20 seconds.
+It's a fun gimmick, and the DCT could win over some stick enthusiasts.

+Larger and slightly heavier than the Veloster N and the Elantra N Line, the Elantra N adds a cross brace behind the rear seats for more stiffness.
+Three damping settings reduce the squish on the front when braking hard before a turn, but body roll and understeer are present in the front-drive compact.
+Mitigating this, an electronic limited-slip rear differential sends power to the outside wheel and Hyundai equips the Elantra N with Pro Pilot Sport 4S summer performance tires as standard.

 2022 Hyundai Elantra